Shrinkage through multiple identifiability: Point consistency

-{Consistency of the point estimator follows from the convex-combination representation.
-Valid standard errors do not follow automatically: the inverse Fisher information computed under working independence ignores the positive covariance between the $\hat\psi_j$ and is anti-conservative.
-Section~\ref{sec:frequentist} develops the appropriate uncertainty quantification.}
+{Consistency of the point estimator follows from the convex combination representation.
+Valid standard errors do not follow automatically though, since the inverse Fisher information computed under the {working independence device} ignores the positive covariance between the $\widehat\psi_j$ and is anti conservative.
+Section~\ref{sec:frequentist} develops appropriate uncertainty quantification.}